Funeral Insurance Traps

-The first and most well publicised of these is the problem of paying more in premiums than the funeral would actually cost.
+The most well-publicised problem is people paying more in premiums than the funeral would actually cost.
 This can occur when someone takes out a policy that does not offer capped premiums or a guaranteed payout.

 A premium cap means that once the total premiums paid equals the original sum insured, you no longer need to pay premiums.
 And a guaranteed payout means a claim will always pay out either the total premiums paid or the original sum insured, whichever is greater.